supercollider/supercollider/README_WINDOWS.md

 If you set the environment on Windows system level, you can start Visual Studio in your preferred way.
 Once the "solution file" is open in Visual Studio, you are ready to build.
-You can either chose "Build->Build solution" or right-click the *target* ALL_BUILD or Supercollider and select "BUILD".
+You can either chose "Build->Build solution" or right-click the *target* "ALL_BUILD", or "Supercollider" and select "BUILD".
 Once the build is completed you should be able to run any of the targets that contain executables:

     SuperCollider